tanviakedar/Olympic/README.md

 1.Data Collection & Preparation:
 The dataset includes information on athletes, countries, sports, events, medals, and Olympic years.
 Data cleaning involved removing blanks,handling missing values, and categorizing sports.
+Creating new measures in excel like count of bronze,count of silver, count of gold , total medals

 2.Power BI Development:
 Key visuals include: